MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/siteDefaults/hsts.md

 ---
-title: "Default HSTS settings for a Web Site &lt;hsts&gt; | Microsoft Docs"
+title: "Default HSTS settings for a Web Site &lt;hsts&gt;"
 author: bangbingsyb
 description: "Overview The &lt;hsts&gt; element of the &lt;siteDefaults&gt; element configures HSTS settings for a website" ms.author: bangbingsyb